 Bulging, weeping blisters full of a yellowish fluid (pustular)

-With monkeypox, swollen lymph nodes are much more common than with smallpox.
+With mpox, swollen lymph nodes are much more common than with smallpox.
 Swollen lymph nodes may be localized to one spot, such as the neck or armpit, or nodes may be infected throughout the body.

 Is There a Vaccine

-“The CDC has released 1,200 doses of the JYNNEOS vaccine manufactured by Bavarian Nordic and approved for post exposure prophylaxis in people with a high risk exposure to monkeypox,” he said.
+“The CDC has released 1,200 doses of the JYNNEOS vaccine manufactured by Bavarian Nordic and approved for post exposure prophylaxis in people with a high risk exposure to mpox,” he said.
 “Thankfully, our Strategic National Stockpile has 36,000 doses of the JYNNEOS vaccine immediately available, and more doses are being ordered.

 “The stockpile also has 100 million doses of the older ACAM 2000 smallpox vaccine that is effective against monkeypox.
 There is also an approved antiviral.
-The vaccines and antiviral were originally developed, manufactured and stockpiled due to the threat of a potential bioterror attack from smallpox, but they are also effective against monkeypox.” https://today.tamu.edu/2022/06/13/what-is-monkeypox-and-should-we-be-worried/
+The vaccines and antiviral were originally developed, manufactured and stockpiled due to the threat of a potential bioterror attack from smallpox, but they are also effective against mpox.” https://today.tamu.edu/2022/06/13/what-is-monkeypox-and-should-we-be-worried/

 For a rare disease like monkeypox, even one or two cases can constitute an outbreak.
 So far, clusters of infections appear to arise from travelers who return home with the infection and spread it through close contact.
 As we learn more, we will continue to share the updates—and the LGBTQIA+ FAQs that you need.